Last updated: Friday 12 March 2021

 We want to give you timely and up-to-date information about IELTS and Covid-19 restrictions.
-As of 6:00 am on Sunday 7 March, Auckland will move to Alert Level 2 while the rest of New Zealand moves to Alert Level 1 restrictions.
+As of 1:00 pm on Friday 12 March, all of New Zealand is at Alert Level 1.

 Test centres in New Zealand may operate in a restricted manner, ensuring that all Covid-19 requirements are being met.
 Read more about what to expect on test day here.